turbot/steampipe-plugin-azure/docs/tables/azure_express_route_circuit.md

 # Table: azure_express_route_circuit

-ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a private connection with the help of a connectivity provider.
-With ExpressRoute, you can establish connections to Microsoft cloud services, such as Microsoft Azure and Microsoft 365.
+An ExpressRoute circuit represents a logical connection between your on-premises infrastructure and Microsoft cloud services through a connectivity provider.
+You can order multiple ExpressRoute circuits.
+Each circuit can be in the same or different regions, and can be connected to your premises through different connectivity providers.

 ## Examples